bigchaindb/org/ROADMAP.md

 1. Compute an app hash for Tendermint (in a dumb way _that works_).
 1. Standard process to set up a local node for development & testing, using Docker Compose.
 1. Set up a network for the AE team to do some performance tests.

-### Not Done Yet, or Not Sure if Done Yet

-1. New `bigchaindb upsert-validator` subcommand to add/change/remove a validator at run time, "insecure" way. - All remaining open PRs are ready to merge.
+1. New `bigchaindb upsert-validator` subcommand to add/change/remove a validator at run time, "insecure" way.
+1. The Events API ane Events Plugin API: update code & docs.

+### Not Sure if Done Yet

 1. Update Ansible & Vagrant deployment tooling for AE team.
-Coming soon!
 1. BigchainDB Server configuration file updates: remove some settings (keys) and add some Tendermint-related settings.
 Some of this is done...
-1. The Events API: update it and increase code coverage, with Tendermint included.

 We have a [kanban board (GitHub organization project board) to track the status of BigchainDB 2.0 tasks](https://github.com/orgs/bigchaindb/projects/4).
 To view it, you must be a member of the **bigchaindb** organization on GitHub; you can ask to be added by emailing troy@bigchaindb.com.
 In the future, we might use a third-party tool to publish the content of that board on a public website.
 (GitHub won't let us make the board public.
 That's not an option.)